ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 ## What is a blockchain? {#what-is-a-blockchain}

-A blockchain is best described as a ledger that is updated and shared across many computers in a network.
+A blockchain is best described as a database that is updated and shared across many computers in a network.

 "Block" refers to the fact that data and state is stored in sequential batches or "blocks".
 If you send ETH to someone else, the transaction data needs to be added to a block for it to be successful.